jskrojec/DiabloImmortalDiscordBot/README.md

 ## Languages

-English, French, German, Indonesia, Italian, Russian, Spain
+English, French, German, Indonesia, Italian, Russian, Spain & Brazilian Portuguese

 All languages will be added with the help of the community.
 Hit me up on Discord if you want to add a new language.